 - Prorated property taxes

-Depending on whether financing is being used and the loan being used there can be lender underwriting fees, appraisal fees, property insurance, and more.
+If financing is being used, and depending on the loan type, there may be lender underwriting fees, appraisal fees, property insurance, and more.

-Lenders will often want the buyer to cover all of the costs.
-Even those customarily paid by the seller in that state or county.
-They have even asked buyers to settle liens, and other past due third party bills in the past.
+Lenders will often want the buyer to cover all of the costs, even those customarily paid by the seller in that state or county.
+They have even asked buyers to settle liens and other past-due third-party bills.

-Keep in mind that this is all negotiable.
+Keep in mind that these details are all negotiable.
 But there is no guarantee the particular bank you are working with will negotiate specific items.

-Bank owned property can also be bought at auction.
-There are several types of auction at which these properties may show up at.
+You can also buy bank-owned property at auction.
+There are several types of auctions where these properties may show up, including: